mgeisler/lipsum/README.md

 ### Unreleased

-Sentences returned from `generate` and `generate_from` now always end with `.` or some other punctuation character.
-Use `iter` directly if you want to control this.
+The `generate` and `generate_from` now always generate proper sentences, meaning that they generate sentences that start with a capital letter and end with `.` or some other punctuation character.
+Use `iter` and `iter_from` directly if you need more control.

 ### Version 0.3.0 — July 28th, 2017